• +91-8851870756

 4. Baby Dropping

-During labor, the cervix gradually opens to allow the baby to pass through the birth canal.
-Regular medical checkups help monitor this progress safely.
+During labor, the cervix begins to thin and open (dilate) to allow the baby to pass through the birth canal.
+Your doctor can monitor these changes during prenatal checkups.

 Tips for a Healthy 9th Month Pregnancy